+The food at the resort was good.
+As with most places, you need to pick and choose what you eat.
 There is a saying I heard once about when eating in another country, "Peel it, Cook it, Boil It, or Forget It".
 Although I don't always stick to this strictly, I do try and follow the basic guideline.

 The Market Cafe was a pretty robust buffet.
 There were some nice touches, for example about five different flavored salts to add to your items.
 At breakfast time there was a smoothie station.
 We had a mango smoothie one morning.